databrary/design/wireframe-presentation.md

   - Member: can edit and upload data (red)
   - Owner: full access and responsibility for study (purple)
   - Individual only: should only this person be granted access, or everyone in the group?
+  - [ ]: figure out how to handle tree structure...
 - [image: study permissions tree](./study-permissions-management-tree.png)

-IN PROGRESS : User view : Access management
+CREATED : User view : Access management

 - expandable tree with columns: "Name" (text/textbox), "Expiration", "Permissions", "Action"
 - two sections: